What to expect when investing in this current world of market volatility

 This is uncomfortable for some emerging economies with high US dollar denominated borrowings.
 If we add to this mix a fraught geopolitical environment and equity prices that are by many measures stretched – it is not surprising that investors have been skittish and quick to see the negatives in world equity markets.

 We must remember it is not normal for markets to rise in straight lines

 Using the analogy of a steam boiler and a safety valve, unless the safety valve releases occasionally, a dangerous head of steam can build up with catastrophic consequences.
 Occasional sizeable reverses are in a sense healthy because they reduce complacency and excessive risk taking.

-Taking stock as we roll into year-end, actual data during October was in the main fairly encouraging
+Actual data during October was in the main fairly encouraging